pretix/pretix-docs/docs/guides/plugins/getyourguide.md

 You can use third-party aggregators such as GetYourGuide to sell tickets not only through your own ticket shop, but also through the aggregator's website.
-Using GetYourGuide entails costs, but it allows you to reach a larger audience that would otherwise not have found their way to your shop. pretix offers an integration of GetYourGuide that allows you to profit from an additional sales and revenue channel, while keeping the effort for setting up and maintaining multiple ticket shops at a minimum.
+Using GetYourGuide entails costs, but it allows you to reach a larger audience that would otherwise not have found their way to your shop.

+pretix offers an integration with GetYourGuide that allows you to profit from an additional sales and revenue channel, while keeping the effort for setting up and maintaining multiple ticket shops at a minimum.
 This article is going to tell you how to do that.

 ## Prerequisites